pioneer-dsl-2018/what-is-a-DSL/README.md

 ### Teamwork
-For the technical part of the assignment, you'll work by yourself (though you're free to talk about the assignment with anyone).
+For the technical part of the assignment, you'll work by yourself (though you're free to discuss the assignment with anyone else in the class, on Schoology).
 For the critique part of the assignment, you'll review someone else's work.

 ## Part 1: Read up on the assignment workflow
 [This article][Assignment HOWTO] describes how we'll do our assignments on GitHub. **Be sure to read it before you start working on your assignment.**

-## Part 2: Submit your Coding Bat code
+## Part 2: Submit your Coding Bat code and peer-review someone else's code
+Practice the assignment workflow by submitting your code for the "nested parentheses" Coding Bat example.

+You've already forked the repository from the class's GitHub organization, so now you need to:
+   1. Clone it to your own computer.
+   1. Modify the code on your own computer so that it contains your solution.
+   1. Commit and push your local code back to your fork.
+   1. Submit a pull request from your fork on GitHub.

+You don't need to do a peer review on anyone else's code, but feel free to look at other people's code if you want!

+I anticipate that you'll have questions. **Please ask them right away on [Schoology]!**

 ## Part 3: Fork this repository
-All the remaining work will be done in your fork.
+Now that you've practiced the GitHub workflow, get started on the rest of the assignment by forking this repository.
+All the remaining work on this assignment will be done in your fork.

-## Part 3: Write a small program in ContextFree
+## Part 4: Write a small program in ContextFree
 1. Download ContextFree, a domain-specific language for making art. **You should download version 2.2**, which is _not_ the current version of the language.
 (download links: [Windows](http://www.contextfreeart.org/download/ContextFreeInstall2.2.2.exe),